Normal Forms of Hopf-zero singularity: Hypernormalization

-The transformation \(\varphi\) given by \be [x(t), \rho(t), \Theta(t)]=\varphi\big(x(t), \rho(t), \theta(t)\big):=[x, \rho, \theta-t],\ee where \(\Theta\) and \(\theta\) are denoted for the new and old phase variables, respectively.
-The changes of variables \(\varphi\) omits \(\Theta^0_0\) from the vector field \(v^{(2)}\).
-Once the simplest normal form computation is exhausted, the map \(\varphi^{-1}\) adds \(\Theta^0_0\) back into the system; also see \cite[Theorem 4.1]{GazorMokhtariEul}.
-This technique has been used in perturbation theory, see \cite[Lemma 5.3.6]{MurdBook}.
-This was first brought to our attention by James Murdock.
-This is new in normal form theory and substantially reduces the computational burden.
-After eliminating \(\Theta^0_0,\) we may change \(a_0\) to any arbitrary number \(\tilde{a}_0\) via the time rescaling \(t:=\frac{\tilde{a}_0}{a_0}\tau\) where \(t\) and \(\tau\) denote the old and new variables associated with time, respectively.
-Therefore, without the loss of generality we may assume \be v^{(2)}= F^{-1}_0+\sum^\infty_{k=1}\left(a_k{F^k_k}+b_k{E^k_k}+c_k{\Theta^k_k}\right). \ee
+After eliminating \(\Theta^0_0,\) we may change \(a_0\) to any arbitrary number \(\tilde{a}_0\) via the time rescaling \(t:=\frac{\tilde{a}_0}{a_0}\tau\) where \(t\) and \(\tau\) denote the old and new time variables, respectively.
+Therefore, without the loss of generality we may assume that \be v^{(2)}= F^{-1}_0+\sum^\infty_{k=1}\left(a_k{F^k_k}+b_k{E^k_k}+c_k{\Theta^k_k}\right). \ee

 \begin{rem} All nonlinear Hamiltonian and Eulerian terms that appear in the first level normal form of Bogdanov--Takens singularity in \cite{BaidSand91} are of the form \(A^{-1}_k\) and \(B^0_k\) while these terms do not belong to \(\LST_b\); see Theorem \ref{23e}.
 Therefore, the computations in hypernormalization steps in this paper are essentially independent from \cite{BaidSand91} despite similarity of the procedures and the existence of a Lie--isomorphism between \(\LST_b\) and \(\F\oplus \E\). \end{rem}